 How do I plan for my containers?

-Actually PLANNING is the most important thing I do.
-Planning has REALLY helped bring our food budget down and that is always a good thing!
+Actually planning my containers is the most important thing I do.
+Meal planning has helped bring our food budget down and that is always a good thing!
+But planning my containers for every single day has helped bring those scale numbers down and that is what I am trying to do!

 I have been meal planning on a budget for years!